cognusion/fuse-rofs/README.md

 ROFS is the Read-Only File System for FUSE.
 You can mount it over any filesystem that Linux can mount.

-Copyright 2005,2006,2008 Matthew Keller. kellermg@potsdam.edu and others.
+Copyright 2005,2006,2008 Matthew Keller. m@cognusion.com and others.

 Mount any filesytem, or folder tree read-only, anywhere else.
 No warranties.
 No guarantees.
 No lawyers.